andtkach/my-multipart-parser/README.md

 # my-multipart-parser

-1. It only works with small files where size is less then 1 chunk of data 65536
+1. It is possible to upload small and big binary files.
+Files are saved to 'uploads' folder
-2. It does not work with big files
+2. It is possible to upload from url encoded data